Woman emailing in home office using laptop with phone on desk

 Yes, it is possible to send a private email.

-Even if you take all of the right precautions, there is always a risk (however small) that your email could be intercepted.
+Even if you take all the right precautions, there is always a risk (however small) that your email could be intercepted.

 Sending A Private Email